stackedboxes/romualdo/doc/testing.md

 decision.
 Simply, we currently don't have any use case for that.
 Either we want to `build-and-run`, or to `build` only, fail, and check if we got the expected errors.

+TODO: For load and save cases, we'll need a `run` step.
+Like, send all inputs from the initial `build-and-run`, then save, then send some more inputs, then load and send a different set of inputs.

+TODO: Need to define the semantics of end of story.
+I think it will be this: if the last step was a run, we expect the story to be ended.

 ### `sourceDir`